CBIIT/NCI-DOE-Collab-Pilot2-MemSurfer/README-installation.md

 ## Testing the installation

-The installation can be tested via:
+You can test the installation via:

 ```bash
 . $MEMSURFER_INSTALL/MemSurfer/load_memsurfer_env.sh